 How to get to the Altes AKH

-When I say the market is a little away from the centre, it’s really not that far.
+When I say the market is a little away from the centre, it’s really not too far.
 You can even walk across to it from the big Christkindlmarkt on the Rathausplatz square, for example.
 Alternatively…

 Tram: the Lange Gasse stop is just outside the main entrance to the market area, and reached via lines 33, 43, 44 and 5